Emily Heath-Gray reflects on building a values-led business with purpose — and interviews a fellow founder doing the same.

 These signals might not be as loud as revenue spikes or investor rounds, but they’re steady.
 And they speak to something we value even more, purposeful momentum.

 The world doesn’t need more noise.
+It needs balance.

-Her Royal Highness, The Princess of Wales
+As The Princess of Wales recently urged business leaders:

-So if you’re building something that matters, a product, a brand, a business, here’s to doing it with your full self.
+So if you’re building a product, a brand, a business, something that matters, here’s to doing it with your full self.
 Not burning out for the badge of ambition.
 Not breaking your personal life in service of your professional one.
 But building something intentional, energising, and on your terms.

 It’s not easy.
 But it’s possible.